 Pro Res HQ is our main finishing format for most HD content.
 From a ProRes master we will then encode different web related formats.

 Ask: In your opinion what is the most useful piece in a 4k editing computer, graphic cards/fast writing discs such as SSD’s, RAM, processor…? what do you use?

 To work at 4K it is the right combination of CPU, GPU and storage speed.
-You can have the faster graphics cards and processors in the world but if you don’t have fast enough storage then you are not going to get smooth playback of certain 4K formats.
+You can have the fastest graphics cards and processors in the world but if you don’t have fast enough storage then you are not going to get smooth playback of certain 4K formats.